tsheinen/nand2tetris/README.md

 2. Select "choose default apps by file type"
 3. Change your default svg viewer.
 Preferably, set it to a web browser.

+# Notes about MacOS
+1. Currently, there is an issue related to code signing with downloading the program for MacOS.
+2. If providing feedback, you can do so by watching the provided video.

 # Feedback for HDL Visualizer Tool
 Please provide any feedback you have to this form: https://urldefense.com/v3/__https:/forms.gle/u13upLoQcchhFmnM9__;!!KwNVnqRv!UkhGzG1QEC5aVx26H6TMuv-tWRbuq3bm2Tcx4TpgR6tXIfyF5IuiTIXqlrnAghuh$